Quabbin Reservoir: Watershed public access and recreation

 To protect the water supply from the threats from unrestricted motorized vehicle use, most areas around the reservoir are publicly accessible only by foot, with limited parking available at some of the surrounding gates.

 Large portions of Dana are on higher ground, and its remains, predominantly cellar holes, as well as the former town center (where a historic stone marker was placed) can be visited.

 Much of Prescott is above water on what is now known as the Prescott Peninsula.
 However, Prescott cannot be visited most of the year due to state restrictions, although there is an annual tour of the town conducted by the Swift River Valley Historical Society.
 A few houses and roads exist which were once part of North Prescott (now New Salem), and there is a town line marker just north of the gates, indicating the former town line for Prescott.
 Cellar holes have been filled near the center of what was once Prescott to accommodate the former Five College Radio Astronomy Observatory, once operated by the University of Massachusetts Amherst.

 There is a visitor center south of the reservoir, as well as an observation tower, and Enfield Lookout.
 This area—called Quabbin Park—is accessible by car from the south using State Route 9.
 The Park is a popular spot for hiking and other outdoor activities.
 This area was formerly part of the town of Enfield, which was annexed by Belchertown.

 Fishing is allowed in designated areas in the northern portions of the reservoir.
 Three boat launch areas are available, and to prevent spread of aquatic invasive species private boats must be cleaned before being permitted on the Reservoir.
 DCR provides a number of rental boats as well.
 Current Massachusetts state record lake trout (25 lb 7 oz) and walleye (11 lb 0 oz) were caught in the Quabbin.

 More complete information regarding access rules and maps of Quabbin can be found on DCR's official public access website.

 Natural resources and forest management

 This large block of forested land supports a great diversity of wildlife, and has been the focus for the re-establishment of several species in Massachusetts.
 Bald eagles, loons, moose, deer, coyotes, black bears, foxes, and bobcats share the habitat, among others.
 A proposed plan to establish a colony of endangered timber rattlesnakes to Mount Zion Island on the Quabbin was suspended indefinitely in 2017 after public opposition.

-DWSP's Watershed Forestry page provides general information regarding the application of forest management at Quabbin and other drinking water supply watersheds.